 It’s probably not something you want to think about, but it could mean the difference between life and death.
 We’re talking about fire safety.
-Most homeowners don’t spend nearly enough time considering this important issue—and we confess that until recently, we fell into this category too!
+Many homeowner aren’t thinking about fire safety.
+Here’s what you need to do so you know how to keep your home fire-safe.

 Of course, there are few things less fun than imagining your home going up in flames.
 That said, being prepared could help you prevent disaster from striking—and protect your family if it ever does.